-Following statutory and specialist guidelines in relation to safeguarding children and adults and will ensure that at Emmanuel all workers will work within the agreed procedure of our safeguarding policy.
+- Following statutory and specialist guidelines in relation to safeguarding children and adults, ensuring that at Emmanuel all workers will work within the agreed procedure of our safeguarding policy.

 Children’s Social Services has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about a child.
 Adult Social Care has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about an adult with care and support needs.